-What Twitter has done for me and my business, due to its Retweet system has opened up many business opportunities, which would not be possible otherwise.
-Social influence is not just restricted to mainstream celebrities: Twitter is the ultimate virtual word-of-mouth referral based system and between many of my femdom, sex work, BDSM and fetish clients the notion of community over competition, is strong.
+Twitter has opened up many business opportunities, which would not be possible otherwise.
+Social influence is not just restricted to mainstream celebrities: Twitter is the ultimate virtual word-of-mouth referral based system and between many of my femdom, sex work, BDSM and fetish clients the notion of the community over competition, is strong.

 Get to the point, Miss May

-The reason I wanted to write this is because it’s too easy to grow comfortable and rely on just one system for our promotion, we all know that “putting our eggs in one basket” is never a good idea, right?.
-And even since I have started to write (end of 2019), the idea of Twitter – as we know it – is on shaky grounds….
-SOSTA/FESTA was voted in in the USA forcing Backpage to close down along with many other websites that were unsure of their position in the law.
+It’s too easy to grow comfortable and rely on just one system for our promotion.
+We all know that “putting our eggs in one basket” is never a good idea, right?.
+And even since I have started to write this (end of 2019), the idea of Twitter – as we know it – is on shaky grounds….
+SOSTA/FESTA was voted in the USA forcing Backpage to close down along with many other websites that were unsure of their position in the law.
 The word on the virtual-street was that Twitter would be the next to send their sex work profiles packing.
-I am pleased to say that this has not been the case.
+I am pleased to say that so far, this has not been the case.
 In fact, I have stopped worrying about new censorship laws since the UK has forever been trying to force regulations that never quite make it through… different story.
 I won’t go there now.

-Where do we go in a world without Twitter??
+Where do we go to in a world without Twitter??